 Possible exposure of C-123 flight, ground maintenance, and aeromedical crew members to herbicide residue in C-123 planes flown during and after after the Vietnam War

 Presumed exposure for units determined by VA and DoD to have operated along the demilitarized zone in Korea between Sept.
 1, 1967, and August 31, 1971.

 - Thailand Military Bases

 VA presumes (assumes) exposure to Agent Orange for Veterans who served on any U.S. or Royal Thai military base in Thailand from January 9, 1962, through June 30, 1976.

 - Herbicide Tests and Storage Outside Vietnam

-Possible exposure due to herbicide tests and storage at military bases in the United States and locations in other countries, and locations added by the PACT Act.
+Possible exposure due to Department of Defense herbicide tests and storage at military installations in the United States and at locations in other countries, and locations added by the PACT Act.